UTMath: Math Evaluation with Unit Test via Reasoning-to-Coding Thoughts: Introduction

 The pursuit of AGI necessitates strong mathematical reasoning capabilities, making the evaluation of such abilities a crucial area of research~\cite{zhou2024your}.
 Recent advancements in LLMs have demonstrated remarkable proficiency in solving complex mathematical problems, achieving amazing performance on various datasets of Math Word Problems (MWPs), such as GSM8K~\cite{cobbe2021training}, MATH~\cite{hendrycks2021measuring}, TheoremQA~\cite{chen2023theoremqa}.

 However, classic benchmarks exhibit several limitations that impede the accurate and comprehensive assessment of these models' capabilities~\cite{ahn2024large}.
-First, these benchmarks test models on narrowly defined problems with some specific numbers, which do not adequately assess adaptability to similar but varied scenarios as shown in Fig.~\ref{fig:dataset_compare}.
+First, these benchmarks test models on narrowly defined problems with some specific numbers, which do not adequately assess generality to similar but varied scenarios as shown in Fig.~\ref{fig:dataset_compare}.
 Second, their evaluation relies on predetermined rules or the method of LLM-as-a-Judge(~\cite{dubois2024length, zheng2023judging}) that usually failed with capricious responses of LLMs.
 For example, an accurate answer need to be extracted to exactly match the fianl answer in the dataset GSM8K, TheoremQA, and MATH dataset.
-Furthermore, these benchmarks focus more on final answers than on the underlying reasoning steps.
-While recent work has made great progress in developing new benchmarks for evaluating the mathematical reasoning of LLMs, many of these approaches still fall short of addressing the fundamental limitations of earlier datasets.
+While recent work has made great progress in developing new benchmarks, many of these approaches still fall short of addressing the fundamental limitations of earlier datasets.
 For instance, benchmarks like GSM-HARD~\cite{gao2023pal}, GSM-IC~\cite{shi2023large}, GSM-Plus~\cite{li2024gsm}, MetaMath~\cite{yu2023metamath} have extended the dataset of GSM8K or MATH with some perturbation such as substitution, reversing, distractor insertion.
 These efforts, while valuable, are characterized by limited coverage and high costs.
+In this context, our work seeks to bridge these gaps by proposing a solid and robust benchmark that accurately evaluates the mathematical capabilities of LLMs.